 Foodist: And it sounds like the Acterra Holiday reFresh event is one of those.
-I'm particularly interested in what's coming up with the event, and the idea of using an induction cooktop.
+I'm particularly interested in the idea of using an induction cooktop.

 Yan: For everybody, including this G-20 summit, one of the most important subject matter is global warming and climate change.
 The traditional cooking method is in the early days wood, and later on is charcoal and mesquite and coal.
 Later on, it was electricity.
 But all of these you need to use fossil fuel to generate the power.